withabubaker/LHL-SQL-Project/cleaning_data.md

 WHERE orderedquantity IS NULL

 SELECT * FROM products
-WHERE orderedquantity = 0 -- 190 products that have no order placed
+WHERE orderedquantity = 0 -- 190 products that have no order